sturosier/mobile-food/README.md

 - Food Truck Location REST API -
-    - Given a location (latitude & longitude), we find all the food trucks within the area, sorted by distance (ASC order)
+    - Given a valid location (latitude & longitude), we calculate the distance to all the food trucks.
+The result is sorted by distance.
+    - Only the facilities with 'APPROVED' Status and 'Truck' FacilityType are queried.
     - The default number of locations returned is 5, but the limit can be modified.
     - In order to calculate a distance, we use a NodeJS library that implements Haversine's formula (see more on Wikipedia)